Polymer/web-component-tester/README.md

 notice that directory and run your tests in two different variations, one where `../paper-button/paper-button.html` gets `v1.4`, the other where it gets `v1.5`.

+This is implemented by starting one test server per variant, and one copy of each launched browser per test server.

 # Nitty Gritty